-Your bequest is entirely under your control during life and becomes irrevocable only at death.
+Your bequest is entirely under your control during life and becomes irrevocable only upon death.

 We would be honored to enroll you in A.C.T.'s Prospero Society.
-Prospero Society membership includes invitations to special A.C.T. events and, if you will allow us, the listing of your name on the Prospero Society membership roster.
+Membership includes invitations to special legacy giving circle events and, with your permission, recognition in the annual donor listings.
 Contact Sasha Habash at firstname.lastname@example.org or 415.439.2415 for more information.

 A designation in your IRA or other retirement plan may be a very cost-effective way of making a gift to A.C.T.
 If you leave your retirement plan to your children, they will have to pay income tax on either a lump sum distribution or the income stream from the plan.
 A.C.T. does not pay this tax.
 Here is an example of what this can mean to your heirs: